hpyproject/hpy/docs/overview.rst

   - A bit surprisingly, ``ujson-hpy`` compiled with the HPy Universal ABI is only 10% slower on CPython.
-We need more evidence than a single benchmark of course, but if the overhead of the HPy Universal ABI is only 10% on CPython, for many projects it might be small enough to avoid caring about compiling/distributing extensions with the CPython ABI, in the long term.
+We need more evidence than a single benchmark of course, but if the overhead of the HPy Universal ABI is only 10% on CPython, many projects may find it small enough that the benefits of distributing extensions using only the HPy Universal ABI out weight the performance costs.

   - On PyPy, ``ujson-hpy`` runs 3x faster than the original ``ujson``.
 Note the HPy implementation on PyPy is not fully optimized yet, so we expect